PII Protection

 from sagewai.safety.pii import PIIGuard, PIIEntityType

-# Only detect financial PII
+# Block only financial PII

 financial_guard = PIIGuard(